Bomber B: High-output engines

-Simultaneously with the early development of the "coupled" engines, Daimler-Benz began work on a 1,500 kW class design using a single crankcase.
+Simultaneously with the early development of the "coupled" engines, Daimler-Benz began work on a 1500 kW class design using a single crankcase.
 The result was the twenty-four cylinder Daimler-Benz DB 604, with four banks of six cylinders each.
-Possessing essentially the same displacement of 46.5 litres (2830 in^{3}) as the initial version of the Junkers Jumo 222, its protracted development was diverting valuable German aviation powerplant research resources, and with more development of the DB 610 coupled engine giving improved results at the time, the Reich Air Ministry stopped all work on the DB 604 in September 1942.
+Possessing essentially the same displacement of 46.5 l as the initial version of the Junkers Jumo 222, its protracted development was diverting valuable German aviation powerplant research resources, and with more development of the DB 610 coupled engine giving improved results at the time, the Reich Air Ministry stopped all work on the DB 604 in September 1942.

 BMW worked on what was essentially an enlarged version of its highly successful BMW 801 design from the Focke-Wulf Fw 190.
-This led to the 53.7-litre displacement BMW 802 in 1943, an eighteen-cylinder air-cooled radial, and the even larger, 83.5 litre displacement BMW 803 28-cylinder liquid-cooled radial.
+This led to the 53.7 l displacement BMW 802 in 1943, an eighteen-cylinder air-cooled radial, and the even larger, 83.5 l displacement BMW 803 28-cylinder liquid-cooled radial.
 As both the 802 and 803 proved to be dismal failures in testing, their development only went so far as to prioritize the 802 for "completion and prototype construction as a secondary issue", while the 803 only received attention to "its design and development".
 This state of affairs at BMW led to the company's engineering staff being redirected to place all efforts on improving the 801 to develop it to its full potential.
-Only the BMW 801F radial development, through its use of features coming from the 801E subtype, was able to substantially exceed the over-1,500 kW output level — the F-version was tested at a top output level of some 1,765 kW (2,400 PS) of take-off power.
+Only the BMW 801F radial development, through its use of features coming from the 801E subtype, was able to substantially exceed the over-1500 kW output level — the F-version was tested at a top output level of some 1765 kW of take-off power.

 The Junkers company's 24-cylinder Junkers Jumo 222, liquid cooled six-bank inline engine, with four cylinders in each bank, came the closest to being the only production, single-crankcase design high-output powerplant candidate during the war years, intended to power not only the Junkers Ju 288, but also many other German multi-engined advanced combat aircraft projects.
 The 222 was a remarkably compact and efficient engine design, being almost identical in cylinder number, displacement and weight to the British Napier Sabre H-type four-bank sleeve valved inline engine, and the best attempt at creating a German aviation engine that could routinely exceed 1,500 kW output at altitude, but as with the BMW designs and even the later Heinkel HeS 011 advanced turbojet engine, never approached being a production-ready aircraft powerplant, with just under 300 examples of the Jumo 222 produced between several different versions.